php/web-rmtools/README.md

 Tools PHP release and snapshot build automation for Windows.

+Since this software is no longer used for build automation on Windows, it has been archived.

 # License

 The PHP RMTOOLS itself is licensed under the BSD 2-Clause license.
 With the usage of the other tools, you accept the respective licenses.